 Child Care

 Children’s Aid Society provides quality child care to children from six weeks to 12 years old.
+The Child Care Center is open from 6:30 am to 6:00 pm Monday through Friday.

 To enroll your child, please complete the paperwork below and return to the center.